-It was for their subscriber lists. eBay wanted SKYPE's 54 million members across 225 countries.
-Facebook wanted Instagram's 30 million users.
+It was for their subscriber lists. eBay wanted SKYPE's 54 million members across 225 countries, while Facebook wanted Instagram's 30 million users.

 Why?
 Well for every email subscriber you have on your list you can potentially earn £1 per month from them.
 Have a list of 100?
 That's £100/month.
 10,000 in your list? £10k per month (or £120k/year!).

 Also, consider that you OWN your list where you 'BORROW' your contacts on platforms such as LinkedIn.
-There are always new marketing fads that come and go but email marketing has always been one of the most cost-effective ways of generating new business.
+There are always new marketing fads that come and go, but email marketing has always been one of the most cost-effective ways to generate new business.

-I have been discussing the power of the email list for a long while and I encourage all my clients to make building their email list of potential buyers a central part of their marketing strategy.
+I have been discussing the power of the email list for a long while, and I encourage all my clients to build their email list of potential buyers, which can serve as a central part of their marketing strategy.
 And I encourage you to do the same.

-If you don’t have a list today then start one and set a goal of having 50 people on the list by the end of the month.
+If you don’t have a list today then start building one, then set a goal of having 50 people on the list by the end of the month.

-You can’t go to networking events, but you can get online – and the key here is to hang out in places that your ideal target customer hangs out and your research will tell you that.
-Also, think about how you can use LinkedIn to make connections and build empathy with those connections this is particularly true if you work in the B2B space.
+You can’t go to networking events, but you can get online – and the key here is to hang out in places where your ideal target customer hangs out, and your research will tell you that.
+Also, think about how you can use LinkedIn to make connections, and build empathy with those connections.
+This is particularly true if you work in the B2B space.
 Don’t be one of those annoying people who send out a connection request with a generic message and then send a sales message immediately you accept them.
 That is a sure-fire way of being blacklisted!
 Instead, provide value to your audience.
 Remember your goal (as with all your marketing) is to focus 80% of your time providing value and 20% selling.

 When times are tough we have to work extra hard and extra smart to find and win business.
-I have run my business through 2 recessions and now this current pandemic and have lived by that belief and it has served me well.
+I have run my business through 2 recessions, and now this current pandemic has lived by that belief and it has served me well.

-The key to growing your agency is to use your time smartly and get the balance right and have a consistent focus on sales & marketing – whilst communicating with your audience in an empathetic way do this consistently and you will be filling your pipeline with eager potential customers.
+The key to growing your agency is to use your time smartly, then get the balance right, and have a consistent focus on sales & marketing – whilst communicating with your audience in an empathetic way, do this consistently and you will be filling your pipeline with eager potential customers.